 - Read out the following questions and ask students to answer in the space on their worksheet. - Observe students' answers.
-Ask the students to volunteer their answers, giving positive feedback.
+Encourage students to share their answers voluntarily, giving positive feedback.

 Joshua decided that the ramp was not steep enough.
 He made the ramp 4 meters higher.